-Welcome to Public Pensions & Investments Briefings, Nossaman’s podcast exploring the legal issues impacting public pension systems and their boards.
+Welcome to Pensions, Benefits & Investments Briefings, Nossaman’s podcast exploring the legal issues that impact governmental, private and non-profit pension systems and their boards.
 Be sure to subscribe wherever you listen to podcasts so you don't miss an episode!

 - Why Pension Systems May Find New Opportunities in P3 Infrastructure Investments

 Infrastructure investment, whether through direct investments in specific projects or through commingled funds, is an attractive asset class for public pension systems and other institutional investors.
-In this episode of Public Pensions & Investments Briefings, Yuliya Oryol, Andrée Blais and Shant Boyajian introduce you to public-private partnerships (P3s) and alternative delivery methods for infrastructure projects.
+In this episode of Pensions, Benefits & Investments Briefings (formerly Public Pensions & Investments Briefings), Yuliya Oryol, Andrée Blais and Shant Boyajian introduce you to public-private partnerships (P3s) and alternative delivery methods for infrastructure projects.
 In addition to P3 projects in the U.S., they also discuss other countries, such as Canada, that have a more developed and mature market for investing in infrastructure projects by public pension systems and other institutional investors.
 Yuliya, Andrée and Shant also discuss the Biden administration’s infrastructure plan, which should open up investment opportunities for institutional investors.

 Transcript: Why Pension Systems May Find New Opportunities in P3 Infrastructure Investments